vendia/blog/releases/2022-11-25-releasenotes.md

 # Error handling the way it should with [GraphQL](https://graphql.org/).

-Errors are not scary as long as we handle them well.
-In the past Vendia's end point would return 4XX and 5XX status codes for any http request failures.
-But that has changed as we decided to follow GraphQL's [recommended approach](https://graphql.github.io/graphql-over-http/draft/#sec-Field-errors-encountered-during-execution) over http calls.
+GraphQL errors are not scary as long as they are returned and properly handled.
+In the past Vendia Share would return 4XX and 5XX status codes for any http request failures.
+But that has changed with a move to GraphQL's [recommended approach](https://graphql.github.io/graphql-over-http/draft/#sec-Field-errors-encountered-during-execution).

 In short, it means the GraphQL end point will always return a 2XX.
 But, when an error occurs, an `errors` field will be included in the response payload.